This is Gatwick Airport SideTracked. The cache is a screw top bison tube will take a round trip of around 2km from the station.

 To find the cache work out V, X, Y and Z

 At the given co-ordinates is the ticket hall for the station, this can be accessed from the platform if you have a ticket or from the airport if not.
-You will find here the numbers for A, B, C and D then at the second stage find E which will allow you to find the cache.
+You will find here the numbers for A and B, then C at the second stage which will allow you to find the cache.

 I have provided photos with descriptions to act as guide to get out correctly of the airport.

-How many ticket desks are there? = A
+How many manned ticket desks are there? = A

-How many fast ticket machines are there? = BC
+How many wide ticket machines are there? = B

 Stage 2 = N51 09.V W000 09.X

-On the west side how many are yellow? = E
+On the west side how many are yellow? = C

 Cache = N51 09.Y W000 09.Z